‘Legal Insurrection’ YouTube Channel Removed: Is Google Targeting Conservatives?

-The Legal Insurrection YouTube Channel has been removed for allegedly violating copyright on a video, Fox News reports.
+The Legal Insurrection YouTube Channel has been removed for allegedly violating the copyright on a video, Fox News reports.

 The move by the Google-owned company comes at a time of divisiveness in American politics that saw President-elect Donald Trump win the Electoral College while losing the popular vote.

-While Hillary Clinton came out ahead by approximately 2.9 million raw votes, Trump won more than 80 percent of the geographical U.S. and secured more than enough electoral votes needed to win on Nov.
+While Hillary Clinton came out ahead by approximately 2.9 million raw votes, Trump won more than 80 percent of the geographical U.S. and secured more than enough electoral votes to win on Nov.
 8.

 Set against that backdrop, many Legal Insurrection followers — the site has hundreds of thousands of unique visitors per month — believe Google is targeting conservatives for something it allows in most other instances.